 CIMA® conducts on-demand online exams individually for examinees.
-You can schedule your exam any time 90 days after the date of confirmed registration in CIMA®.
-Level 1 exam has to be passed minimum 30 days before registering for Level 2 exam.
-Both CIMA® levels must be passed by Standard Route candidates within 3 years of the date of confirmed CIMA® registration.
-Professional Pathway candidates get 2 years to qualify their single unified Pathway exam.
+You can schedule your exam on the testing windows any time 90 days after the date of confirmed registration in CIMA® program.
+CIMA® Level 1 exam has to be passed minimum 90 days before taking the CIMA® Level 2 exam.
+Both CIMA® levels must be passed by Standard Track candidates within 3 years of the date of confirmed CIMA® registration.
+Professional Pathway candidates get 2 years to qualify their single unified Pathway exam from the date of confirmed CIMA® registration.

-CIMA® offline exams are available in some countries and can be taken on specific dates only as declared or notified on the website.
-You can choose the most convenient exam date and schedule your exam from your MyCIMA dashboard account.
-You can take both the standard CIMA® Level-1 and 2 exams within three years of your CIMA® program registration confirmation.
+CIMA® offline exams are planned in some countries and can be taken on specific dates only as declared or notified on the CIMA® Exam website page.
+You can choose the most convenient exam date and schedule your exam from your myCIMA dashboard.
+You can take both the Standard Track CIMA® Level 1 and 2 exams within three years of your CIMA® program registration confirmation.
 If you are a Professional Pathway candidate, you must schedule your single unified Pathway exam latest within two years of your CIMA® program registration confirmation.

 We have a ‘zero–tolerance’ policy for misconduct or adoption of unfair means.
 During Exam, the test manager (or proctor) has all rights to dismiss an Examinee from the exam session.
 The following regulations apply to candidates sitting for offline pen and paper-based exam(s) as well as for online exam(s):